 BBS, Biennial Budget System - The information system formerly used by Minnesota Management & Budget to prepare the budget documents, and by the executive and legislative branches of government to obtain information about appropriation proposals.
-BBS is being replaced by BPAS beginning in 2013.
+BBS has being replaced by BPAS beginning in 2013.

 Biennium - Minnesota has a two year (biennial) budget period.
-For example, the FY 2014-15 biennium would begin at 12:01 am on July 1, 2013 and would end at midnight June 30, 2015.
-The Legislature appropriates the major portion of the biennial budget in the odd-numbered year session, and makes adjustments as needed during the even-numbered years.
+For example, the FY 2016-17 biennium would begin at 12:01 am on July 1, 2015 and would end at midnight June 30, 2017.
+The Legislature appropriates the major portion of the biennial budget in the odd-numbered year session, and makes adjustments as needed during the evennumbered years.